This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 Starting a new life

 But we did become close, despite the miles.
-I shared my story and was surprised at his rage.
+Little by little, I shared my story with him – and was surprised at his rage.
 It was the first time I’d seen fierce, protective love, encouraging me to take action against those who’d hurt me.

-- I had hard conversations and said what I needed to say
+- I had the hard conversations that needed to be had and said what I needed to say

 - And I set and enforced the boundaries I deserved